esketit-git/aSSL/README.md

 aSSL allows multiple secure connections to be established with one or more servers.

-6. The key only remains alive if AJAX is used, when the browswer reload the key changes happens anew.
+6. The key only remains alive if AJAX is used, when the browser is reload the key generation happens anew.

-7. The data is encrypted and then encoded/decoded with base 64 because of the unicode nature of encryption output causes transmission equipment to change the chars.
+7. The data is encrypted and then encoded/decoded with base 64 because unicode characters cause transmission equipment to change the chars.

 **aSSL reference**